MicrosoftDocs/power-pages-docs/power-pages-docs/configure/basic-forms.md

 By default, request validation is enabled on portal resulting in following generic error if you enter script code without HTML encoding inside basic form fields:

 `Found field(s) submitted with potentially dangerous value(s) such as HTML, or script.
 Please review the field value(s) and try again.`

+> [!Note]
+> To prevent any malicious code execution, including script blocks, you can update the "Site/DisableFormDataSafeHtmlValidation" site setting to **false**.
+By default, setting is **true** that enables request validation of only script.

 To disable request validation, follow these steps: